ClouDevops101/nordvpn_ami_protected/README.md

  Written in <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white"/> **Nordvpn check status** is a tool that checks if you are realy connected to nordvpn. you can always curl https://jsonip.com, but if you don't have a fixed ip address than your local WAN ip reference will never be the same, instead of hard coding it, use **Nordvpn check status** to see if your ip protection is on or of.
 This tool is very handy speacialy if you are connected over a router with NordVpn installed on it, and you do not have the Desktop application standard notification

+The tool has many features and support runing on multiple platform :

+* **Nordvpn check status** is able to detect the Operating System and speak to the appropriate *Notification Manager*
 * **MacOs**, **Linux** and **Windows** support.
 * Added support of various Linux verion :
     - **Ubuntu**